Ahlfeldt/MRRH2018-toolkit/GRID/README.md

 The workflow is as follows:

 1. Generate grid and centroid shapefiles using **GRID-gen.py** or **HEX-gen.py** from the GRID-toolkit.
 You only need to define the lat/lon coordinates of the centre of your desired grid, the width and height of your desired grid, and the intended side length of the grid cells.
+The grids will automatically be created within the 'GRID/GRID-toolkit/output' folder in the root folder of your clone of the MRRH2018-toolkit.
 For further detail, consider the readme file of the [GRID-toolkit](https://github.com/Ahlfeldt?tab=repositories)
 2. Populate the grids with employment and population data using **GRID-data.py**.
 3. Optionally, compute travel time matrices using the **TTMATRIX-toolkit**.
 4. Copy the resulting `grid-data.shp`, `centroids-data.shp`, and `distance_matrix.csv` into the `/input` folder of this toolkit.